Close

 Step 1: Ascertain your tax payable on the total income, including the additional salary, arrears, or compensations, specifically in the financial year it is received.

 Step 2: Calculate the tax payable on your total income, apart from all the additional money, in the year it is received.
-Now, subtract the arrear from the salary figure received (comprising the arrears).
+Now, subtract the arrears from the salary figure received (comprising the arrears).
 The total salary, in this case, is mentioned in your Form 16.
 Once you know the sum after arrears, you have to calculate the tax on the same.

 Step 4: Calculate the tax on the total income of the year to which the arrears relate.
 Do not include the amount of arrears in income.